RuwanSenavirathna/REST_API/README.md

 # REST_API
-REST API using Python Flask
+REST API using Python Flask.

+This API shows how to do the main CRUD oparations uing Flask.

 ..........